-In line with Rule 1207(19) of the Listing Manual, the Group has issued a policy on share dealings by Directors and key officers of the Group, setting out the implications of insider trading and recommendations of the best practices set out in Rule 1207(19).
-The Group adopts a code of conduct to provide guidance to its Directors and officers with regard to dealing in the Company's shares, which includes an annual declaration by the Company's Directors and officers with regard to securities trading and disclosure by the Company's Directors and officers when they deal in the Company's shares.
+In line with Rule 1207(19) of the Listing Manual, the Group has issued a policy on share dealings by the Company and the Directors and key officers of the Group, setting out the implications of insider trading and recommendations of the best practices set out in Rule 1207(19).
+The Group adopts a code of conduct to provide guidance to its Directors and officers with regard to dealing by the Company and its Directors and officers in the Company's shares, which includes an annual declaration by the Company's Directors and officers with regard to securities trading and disclosure by the Company's Directors and officers when they deal in the Company's shares.
 In addition, the policy also states that an officer should not deal in the Company's securities on short-term considerations.

-The Group also issues periodic circulars to its Directors, officers and employees reminding them that there must be no dealings in the Company's shares during the period commencing two (2) weeks before the announcement of the Group's quarterly financial results, as the case may be, and if they are in possession of unpublished material price-sensitive information.
+The Group also issues periodic circulars to its Directors, officers and employees reminding them that there must be no dealings in the Company's shares during the period commencing two (2) weeks before the announcement of the Group's quarterly financial results, as the case may be, and if they are in possession of unpublished material and price-sensitive information.
 In the case of the Group's full year financial results announcement, the applicable period is one (1) month before the announcement of financial results.